open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 - Spans produced by the Tomcat instrumentation would have duplicate HTTP server spans produced by the generic Servlet API instrumentation.

-The java agent prevents these situations by detecting and suppressing nested spans that duplicate telemetry data.
+The Java agent prevents these situations by detecting and suppressing nested spans that duplicate telemetry data.
 The suppression behavior can be configured using the following configuration option:

 {{% config_option name="otel.instrumentation.experimental.span-suppression-strategy" %}}

-The java agent span suppression strategy.
+The Java agent span suppression strategy.
 The following 3 strategies are
 supported:

 - `semconv`: The agent will suppress duplicate semantic conventions.
-This is the default behavior of the java agent.
+This is the default behavior of the Java agent.
 - `span-kind`: The agent will suppress spans with the same kind (except `INTERNAL`).
 - `none`: The agent will not suppress anything at all. **We do not recommend